istio/istio.io/content/docs/examples/multicluster/index.md

 The `istio-remote` helm chart creates a service account with minimal access for use by Istio Pilot discovery.

-1. Prepare environment variables for building the `kubeconfig` file for `ServiceAccount` `istio-multi`:
+1. Prepare environment variables for building the `kubeconfig` file for the service account `istio-multi`:

     {{< text bash >}}
     $ export WORK_DIR=$(pwd)